256dpi/hanya/README.md

 	"reference" => array("as"=>"reference","definition"=>"my-definition","field"=>"value")
 	"file" => array("as"=>"file","folder"=>".","blank"=>true,"upload"=>true) // will add a name_path magic variable too

-If you add, remove or alter fields in the blueprint, Hanya will not push the changes to the table at this time.
+If you add, remove or alter fields in the blueprint, hanya will not push the changes to the table at this time.
 You have to delete the table or edit it with your favorite SQLite or mySQL Utility.

 ### Ordering